 - Aim for Central American varieties grown at higher elevations where mold is scarce.
 (Bonus points if they’re blessed by shamans, one-armed monks, or picked by orphans…)

 - Single estate is better than major brands.
 If it is sold by a national coffee house, it’s mixed with countless other sources, and you can guarantee that some toxic mold made it into the coffee.

 The easier way is to say, “Give me the most expensive Central American, wet-process (or washed) beans you have please.”

 Beans chosen this way can help to provide antioxidants and fight cancer.
-But the biggest reason to try this is that the buzz is noticeable cleaner and better, you’ll perform better, and, as the CEO of a tech startup recently told me after I shared a cup of my favorite brew roasted by 4 Barrel Coffee, served by Red Rock Coffee in Mountain View, CA. “This is the best cup of coffee I’ve had in my entire life!”
+The biggest reason to try this is that the buzz is noticeably cleaner and better, and you’ll perform better.
+The CEO of a tech start-up recently told me, after I shared a cup of my favorite brew, roasted by 4 Barrel Coffee, served by Red Rock Coffee in Mountain View, CA. “This is the best cup of coffee I’ve had in my entire life!”